swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 <img alt="A man sitting at a DECwriter teletype terminal" src="https://raw.github.com/swcarpentry/boot-camps/2013-07-cmu/shell/images/decwriter-la36.jpg" />

-While the earliest computers were interacted with through primitive devices such as switches and lights and oscilloscope.
+The earliest computers were interacted with through primitive devices such as switches and lights and oscilloscope.
 But very soon it became common to interact with mainframe with teletype machines, at which one typed commands on a typewriter that converted the keypresses to signals to the computer.
 The